 Knowing how to take care of your furnace is crucial to its health and your wallet.
 Being able to take care of your furnace can save you from paying an expensive bill and worrying about not being able to heat in your house.
-In the last blog post, we addressed how to take care of your air conditioner.
-We talked about why you should take care of your air conditioner, tips and tricks on how to take care of it, and what to do when things go wrong regarding it.
-In this month’s blog post, we will be doing exactly the same except instead of talking about air conditioners, we will be talking about furnaces instead.
-It’s just as important to know how to take care of your furnace as it is to know how to take care of your air conditioner.
-You’ll be having your furnace for a long time after all.
+In this month’s blog post, we will be talking about the reasons why to take care of your furnace, tips and tricks on how to do so, and what to do when things go wrong with it.
+It’s important to know how to take care of your furnace as you will be having it a long time after all.
 Furnaces can last for twenty years before they have to be replaced if they are taken care of properly.
 It costs more to replace your furnace than it costs to take care of it.
 We hope that we can direct you in the right direction when it comes to taking care of your furnace and it will be with you for many years to come.

 Why Take Care of It?